 BECAUSE YOU CAN NEVER HAVE ENOUGH GOOD LIGHT IN YOUR WORKSPACE

-The predominantly black floor and grey walls have had an adverse affect on the amount of reflected light in the garage.
-I have always used supplemental light sources (LED lamps from Home Depot) when I am detailing, which I will continue to do, but I needed to upgrade the overall lighting situation.
-My brother-in-law is an electrical contractor and he presented me with a number of options.
-I considered swapping out my 2-lamp T8's for T5, T5 HO, T5 vapor sealed or LED's, but I decided to keep and add more of the existing fixtures.
-With the 32 watt "cool white" Sylvania bulbs, they actually throw a clinical tone of light which reminds me of LED's.
+The predominantly dark floor and grey walls have an adverse affect on the amount of light in the garage.
+I have always used supplemental light sources when I am detailing, which I will continue to do, but I needed to upgrade the overall lighting situation.
+I decided to have an electrician install an additional five surface mounted fixtures and buttress them up against the existing four.

-Planning the lighting layout was tricky.
-I ended up adding five new fixtures, four of which run perpendicular to the existing four.
-The garage rail mounting brackets were the biggest obstacle.
+Planning the lighting layout presented me with some challenges.
+The garage rail mounting brackets proved to be the biggest obstacle.
 I wanted to install the side bank of lights further out towards the walls, but the garage punch-out brackets were in the way.
 Although my original plan didn't work out, I am pleased with the layout because it is symmetrical, and more importantly, it has flooded previously dim areas of the garage with tons of light.
 I now have 18 bulbs instead of 8.
 The difference is substantial.

-If you have any questions or comments regarding my garage's lighting system, feel free to contact me
+If you have any questions or comments regarding my garage's lighting, feel free to contact me